 - Six Things

 Blogging can be a great way to network with fellow ESL professionals!
 Find interesting local content, appeal to your community and use great images to increase engagement, gain new followers, or gather more admissions for your school!
+Your blog content can appear on any number of platforms - ESL websites for teachers, ESL websites for students, and even ESL websites for beginners or advanced readers.

+Are you interested in starting your own ESL school?
+Or teaching English online?
 You know what would really make your ESL school stand out among the rest?

 A smart, flexible ESL teaching platform that is easy to use for both teachers and students.
 Your Agora uses collaborated material from teachers all over the world and a set of tools to smooth the process of assigning and grading homework, setting deadlines and customizing lesson plans.